 2008: In Cedar Rapids, Iowa, Curtis David Litow, son of Kathy and Charlie Litow, begins his Bar Mitzvah weekend by leading Friday Evening Services.
 “Am Yisroel Chai”

-2008: Following the morning's Kassam rocket strikes on Sderot and the Sha'ar Hanegev region, the Ashkelon area also came under attack this afternoon.
+2008: Following the morning's Kassam rocket strikes on Sderot and the Sha'ar Hanegev region, the Ashkelon area also came under attack on Friday afternoon.

 2009: Congregation Sha’are Shalom, Loudoun County’s Conservative synagogue, hosts its annual art auction this evening.
 Proceeds from the art auction will be used to benefit the synagogue.

-2009: In Acre Registration began for the Second UNESCO World Heritage Workshop on “Disaster Risk Reduction to Cultural Heritage.
+2009: In Acre Registration begins for the Second UNESCO World Heritage Workshop on “Disaster Risk Reduction to Cultural Heritage

-2009: Hundreds of hareidi religious Jews picketed outside the plant belonging to computer chip giant Intel at the Har Hotzvim hi-tech industrial area in Jerusalem, in protest of the fact that the plant employs workers on the Sabbath.
-Police say the protesters attacked journalists and there was evidence that some damage was caused to the plant's front door.
-Intel may close down its Jerusalem plant because of the protests by Hareidi Religious Jews against it, a source within Intel told Arutz Sheva's Hebrew service.
+2009: Hundreds of hareidi religious Jews picketed outside the plant belonging to computer chip giant Intel at the Har Hotzvim hi-tech industrial area in Jerusalem, in protest of the fact that the plant employs workers on the Sabbath

 2009: Tonight was a split decision for Jewish boxers.
 In New Castle, England, Dimitry Salita lost to Amir Khan when the two fought for the WMA light welterweight title.
 In Las Vegas, Yuri Foreman won the WBA super welterweight championship by a unanimous